uwla/vue-data-table/README.md

 ## Features

 - Multiple Column Sorting
-- Action Buttons Column
 - Pagination
 - Search Filter
-- Export button (export data to XLS, JSON, CVS, and TXT)
+- Export data (XLS, JSON, CVS, or TXT)
+- Action Buttons Column
+- Custom Text

 ## Demo

 The best way to see if a package suits your needs is by viewing and editing a demo project.
-Here are some codeplayground in which you can test VueDataTable.
+Here are some code playgrounds in which you can test VueDataTable.

 - [Demo01](https://codesandbox.io/s/vue-data-table-demo01-ygnl5?fontsize=14&hidenavigation=1&theme=dark)
 - [Demo02](https://codesandbox.io/s/vue-data-table-demo02-r94qe?fontsize=14&hidenavigation=1&theme=dark)